Azure/AML-Kubernetes/docs/network-requirements.md

 ## Meet network requirements

-If your cluster has Internect access, it's all done.
+If your cluster has Internet access, it's all done.
 Otherwise, If the cluster is behind the outbound proxy or firewall with strict outbound network, make sure following protocols/ports/outbound URLs to function.

 AMLArc depends on Azure Arc components.
 Please make sure to meet [Azure Arc network requirements](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli#meet-network-requirements)